micnncim/stardust/README.md

 For example, you can get a report that tells you what repositories you have starred in the week.

+It would be better execute stardust as a cron job so that stardust reports regularly.

 ## Report Platforms

 The supported report platforms are below.